-We recognize the value and advantages of diversity ideas and are committed to increasing the presence of underrepresented groups within key areas of the organization.
+We recognize the value and advantages of diverse ideas and are committed to increasing the presence of underrepresented groups within key areas of the organization and maintaining an environment where all groups of people are not only represented but have the opportunity to grow and contribute.
 Having a leadership team that reflects the communities that we serve provides a richer experience and a broader perspective to decision-making.

-We have deployed a company-wide strategy in each business, which includes diversity and inclusion awareness training for all new and existing employees.
-We have integrated diversity into our talent strategies, including recruitment, leadership reviews, and advancement activity.
+Our company-wide strategy has been developed in each of our propane businesses with customization for local nuances, which includes diversity and inclusion awareness training for all new and existing employees.
+With the addition of Certarus, which has complementary plans and initiatives underway, we are sharing practices.
+Across the enterprise, a diversity and inclusion lens is embedded in our talent strategies, including recruitment, leadership reviews, and advancement activity.

-In 2022, some of our initiatives to improve diversity included:
+In 2023, some of our initiatives to improve diversity included: